Abyssinian Greater Kudu | Online Record Book Preview

 DESCRIPTION The Abyssinian greater kudu has a smaller, paler body, and horns that are usually much smaller than in the East African or southern subspecies.
 There are usually 4-5 vertical stripes on each side.

 DISTRIBUTION Ethiopia and the adjacent Blue Nile region of east central Sudan.
 May still survive on the northern slopes of the Gaan Libah in northern Somalia.

 TAXONOMIC NOTES Includes abyssinicus (Kordofan to Somalia) and chora (eastern Sudan), with chora Cretzschmar, 1826 having priority.

-The Abyssinian Greater Kudu currently has 106 Entries listed in the SCI Record Book!
+The Abyssinian Greater Kudu (free range) currently has 108 Entries listed in the SCI Record Book!

 Once you subscribe you'll be able to access photos and full socre sheets for all of these entries.
 Plus you can filter, sort, and search through all species and entries in the SCI database.
 If you would like to subscribe now to have access to the entire database, please click here.